Philipp Ospelt

-Philipp Ospelt (born 7 October 1992 in Munich, Germany) is a Liechtensteiner football striker who plays for Liechtenstein club FC Ruggell.
+Philipp Ospelt (born 7 October 1992) is a footballer who plays as a striker for Liechtenstein club FC Ruggell.
+Born in Germany, he represents the Liechtenstein national team.

 Career

 Ospelt has played club football in Switzerland for Buchs and Liechtenstein for FC Vaduz and USV Eschen/Mauren.

 He made his international debut for Liechtenstein on 13 October 2012 against Lithuania, coming on as a substitute for Philippe Erne.